-We know that ISAs can be confusing.
-They’re an uncommon way of financing that includes many terms people may not be familiar with.
+We know that Income Share Agreements can be confusing.
+They're an uncommon way of financing that includes many terms people may not be familiar with.

-To better understand ISAs, we’ve created this glossary of the key terms.
-With an ISA, you pay a fixed percentage of your income over a set period.
+To better understand ISAs, we've created this glossary of the key terms.
+With an Income Share Agreement, you pay a fixed percentage of your income over a set period.
 Your payments will vary based on your gross income: Make less, and your monthly payments are lower; make more, and your monthly payments are higher.
-ISAs were created to prevent unsustainable debt (large monthly payments, low salary) and to align incentives between schools and students.
+ISAs were created to prevent unsustainable student loan debt (large monthly payments, low salary) and to align incentives between schools and students.

 If you've ever read through an ISA and been confused, you're not alone.
 We compiled this guide of key terms to help you understand your ISA.
 Here are the key terms to review when considering any ISA: